School trips – The ultimate teacher guide

 If you’re looking to take your students on an inspirational school trip, look no further than ZSL’s two fantastic zoos.

-London Zoo is the world’s oldest scientific zoo, home to over 650 species of animals, while Whipsnade Zoo is the UK’s largest zoo, set in 600 acres of beautiful scenery with some of the largest, rarest and most majestic animals alive.
+London Zoo is the world’s oldest scientific zoo, home to over 650 species of animals.
+On the other hand, Whipsnade Zoo is the UK’s largest zoo.
+It’s set in 600 acres of beautiful scenery with some of the largest, rarest and most majestic animals alive.

-Schools receive fantastic discounts for self-guided entry and educational sessions – you can choose from a range of curriculum-linked sessions, delivering a unique interactive learning experience, which you can book as part of your education visit.
+Schools receive fantastic discounts for self-guided entry and educational sessions.
+You can choose from a range of curriculum-linked sessions, delivering a unique interactive learning experience.
+You can book these as part of your education visit.

 A visit to either zoo is ideal for children of all ages, from Foundation through Key Stage 1, 2, 3 and 4.